OkaNim/unit-converter/README.md

 1: use always positive<br>
 2: use always negative<br>
 <br>
-Incorrect powers of ten are occasionally written in text.
+Incorrect powers of ten are occasionally written in text from scientific articles.<br>
-If the order of magnitude for values is clear, it is better to specify 1 or 2.
+If the order of magnitude for values is clear, it is better to specify 1 or 2.<br>
-For 1, if '10-5' is recognized, 100,000 will be multipied by the value to give the cleaned value (value_cl).<br>
 <br>
 <br>
-After registering the three, save the CCU file in /src/199_file/CCU.
+After registering the three, save the CCU file in /src/199_file/CCU.<br>
-The filename can be anything, but must end with '_CCU.txt'.
+The filename can be anything, if the end is '_CCU.txt'.<br>

 ### How to register variants for symbols of component units.